taherfattahi/taherfattahi/README.md

 ### Taher Fattahi
 ----

-I'm a dynamic person and able to work with various technologies or programming languages, I truly believe that these are essential tools for problem-solving, and we should always choose the most suitable tool for each specific issue.
+I'm a dynamic person who is able to work with various technologies.
+I truly believe that these are essential tools for problem-solving, and that we should always choose the most suitable tool for each specific issue.
 I love researching; Always looking for good opportunities to learn more.

 🎓 Software Engineer